 During the last decade, the Tree Farm (TF) Program has changed and matured dramatically to reflect the lessons learned in forestry in the US and to showcase the high standards expected by the public in forest management.

-In June 2009, Vermont Tree Farm participated in the first-ever certification audit for the group certificate to be issued by PEFC.
+In June 2009, Vermont Tree Farm participated in the first ever certification audit for the group certificate to be issued by PEFC (Programme for the Endorsement of Forest Certification) .
 Outside auditors spent a full week reviewing management records and visiting twenty-two randomly selected Tree Farms.
 Four similar audit processes occurred in the Northeast, Southeast, Northwest, and Southwest.
 Vermont performed very well in this first ever audit.

-Vermont has 424 Certified Tree Farms managing a total of 167,182 acres.
-Among this number there are about a dozen who have been Tree Farmers for more than fifty years and many more are twenty-five year land stewards in Tree Farm.
+Vermont has 437 Certified Tree Farms managing a total of about 120,000 acres.
+Among this number there are nearly twenty who have been Tree Farmers for more than fifty years and many more are twentyfive year land stewards in Tree Farm.